skulpt/skulpt/lists.rst

     print(a)

 Although this behavior can be useful, it is sometimes unexpected or undesirable.
 In general, it is safer to avoid aliasing when you are working with mutable objects.
 Of course, for immutable objects, there's no problem.
-That's why Python is free to alias strings when it sees an opportunity to economize.
+That's why Python is free to alias strings and integers when it sees an opportunity to economize.

 .. index:: clone